gaehlerm/SoftwareEngineering/README.md

 "Functions should do one thing.
 They should do it well.
 And they should do it only." - Robert C. Martin [Clean Code, chapter 3]

 Functions (and methods) are, along with classes, the backbone of modern object-oriented (OO) software.
-People just don't care about functions as much as they do about classes.
+People just don't seem to care about functions as much as they do about classes.
 They are fairly simple to use, and there are only a few things to take care of.
 Still, there is quite a lot to know about functions as well.
 We will learn why functions must adhere to the SRP and should not have any side effects.

 Throughout this book, we will distinguish between functions and methods, as is common practice among most authors.
 Even though I would personally like to refer to both of them as functions since they are essentially the same, just in slightly different contexts.
 Most of the concepts I write about functions also apply to methods, as they are very similar in many respects.
-Methods have access to class variables, which are basically additional function arguments.
+Methods have access to class variables, which are comparable to additional mutable function arguments.
 If you regard them as such, almost all arguments hold for both, functions and methods.
-I remaining differences should be clear from the context.
+Remaining differences should be clear from the context.

 ## Do one thing only

-Due to the SRP [SRP], functions should only cover one level of abstraction.
+Due to the [SRP], functions should only cover one level of abstraction.
 Therefore, they have to be short.
 As a rule of thumb, functions should be at most about twenty lines long (that's what fits on my laptop screen without scrolling), although less than 10 lines is certainly preferred because shorter functions are much easier to understand.
+This is due to the fact that longer functions also contain more variables.
+So the complexity of a function scales quadratically with length!

-In fact, there is absolutely nothing wrong with functions that cover only one line of code.
+There is absolutely nothing wrong with functions that cover only one line of code.
 One-line functions are extremely useful for enhancing code readability as they elevate all code to a consistent level of abstraction.
 But this is something that many programmers don't consider.

 Here is a very short code snippet: